RobertTalbert/discretecs-vault/Directed Graphs and Relations/Partially ordered set.md

 Notes:
 - A partial ordering mimics the "less than or equal to" relation on the set of [[Integers|integers]] (or any set of numbers).
 That relation, $\leq$, has the three properties given in the definition.
-- Because of this similarity with $\leq$, a partially ordered set can be sorted.
+- Because of this similarity with $\leq$, a partially ordered set can be [sorted](https://en.wikipedia.org/wiki/Sorting_algorithm).
+This makes posets of particular interest in computer science.

 ## Examples and Non-Examples

+- The "less than or equal to" relation ($\leq$) on $\mathbb{Z}$, the set of all integers, is a partial ordering

 ## Resources